Labelling and composition requirements for spirit drinks

 Compound term: an additional way to describe your product

-If you are manufacturing a product that uses a named spirit drink such as vodka, gin, etc (that meets the requirements of the relevant SD) as a raw ingredient but, due to combination with food etc the resultant product no longer meets that SD's requirements (as in the strawberry vodka example above) then you must use the SD 'spirit drink' to describe your product.
+If you are manufacturing a product that uses a named spirit drink such as vodka, gin, etc (that meets the requirements of the relevant SD) as a raw ingredient, but due to combination with food etc the resultant product no longer meets that SD's requirements (as in the strawberry vodka example above), you must use the 'spirit drink' SD to describe your product.
 This indicates to a consumer that the product no longer meets the requirements of the spirit in question.

-The inclusion of both the SD and a CT allows you to describe the product in a way that will make it attractive to consumers (in the same way as using a 'fancy name', as discussed in 'Labelling of prepacked foods: product name') whilst still telling the truth about the product.
+The inclusion of both the SD and a CT allows you to describe the product in a way that will make it attractive to consumers (in the same way as using a 'fancy name', as discussed in 'Labelling of prepacked foods: product name') whilst still accurately describing the product.

 There are specific rules that must be followed if you want to use a CT:

-• the alcohol in the product must come solely from the spirit drink whose SD is used in the CT
+- the alcohol in the product must come solely from the SD of the spirit drink used in the CT

 Mixed spirit drinks

-If your product consists of a mixture of spirit drinks you must use the SD 'mixed spirit drink'; it must be clear and appear prominently on the product (on the front of the bottle).
-If the mix has its own SD listed in Annex II then this should be used instead.
+If your product consists of a mixture of spirit drinks, you must use the SD 'spirit drink'; it must be clear and appear prominently on the product (on the front of the bottle).
+If the mix has its own SD listed in Annex II, this should be used instead (Rum-Verschnitt, for example).

 You may not use a CT as the alcohol is from multiple sources.

-You may name the spirit drinks used in the product alongside the description 'mixed spirit drink' - for example, 'Vodka and Rum Mixed Spirit Drink'.
+You may name the spirit drinks used in the product, but only alongside the description 'mixed spirit drink' - for example, 'Vodka and Rum Mixed Spirit Drink'.

-The additional statement must be separate from the SD; its text must all be in the same font and colour as the SD and must be no more than half the size of the SD.
+The additional description must be separate from the SD 'spirit drink'; its text must all be in the same font and colour as the SD and must be no more than half the size of the SD.

-Additionally, the statement must appear in the same field of vision as a list that includes all the sources of alcohol in the product.
+Additionally, the description must appear in the same field of vision as a list that includes all the sources of alcohol in the product (meaning that you must be able to hold the product in such a way that all the information is visible at the same time).

-The list must be laid out in descending order, from the one that contributes the highest amount of alcohol to the one that contributes the lowest amount.
-Each must have the percentage of alcohol they contribute towards the total amount of alcohol appear in brackets next to it.
+The list must be laid out in descending order, from the one that contributes the largest amount of alcohol to the one that contributes the lowest amount.
+Each must have the percentage of alcohol they contribute towards the total amount of alcohol presented in brackets next to it.
 For example:

-In this case the percentage does not relate to the alcoholic strength of the spirit being used (a minimum of 37.5% volume in the case of vodka), just the percentage of the total alcohol in the drink that it is made up of each spirit (it is equivalent to the QUID requirement explained in 'Labelling of prepacked foods: QUID').
+In this case, the percentage does not relate to the alcoholic strength of the spirit being used (a minimum of 37.5% volume in the case of vodka), just the percentage of the total alcohol in the drink that it is made up of each spirit (it is equivalent to the QUID requirement explained in 'Labelling of prepacked foods: QUID' but relates only to the total volume of alcohol, rather than the total volume of the product).

 Allusions